"Off The Grid" Herbal Remedies Are Here...

 In the troubled days ahead we might be forced to do without some of the luxuries we've come to enjoy.
 That said, I would encourage you to grow healing plants for home use.

 Join me and the thousands of others who are preparing their family for the potentially hard times ahead.
-Hopefully the present "corona-crisis" will be over soon.
-But there is little down-side to having a back-yard herb garden.
-Which is why you should claim a Survival Herb Bank while they are still available.
-We have just 38 in stock as I write this.
+Hopefully the current-crisis will be over soon.
+But there is little down-side to having an herb garden. (inside your house or in your backyard) Which is why you should claim a Survival Herb Bank while they are still available.
+We have just 62 in stock as I write this.
+We can ship these out Monday or Tuesday.
 Trying to get a few more ready though.